 Likewise, no one complains that democratically choosing your governor leads to totalitarianism in your state!
 We now turn to the argument that a popular vote for president leads to despotism — this is a real argument — which is even easier to dispel.

 First, “We’re a republic, not a democracy!” doesn’t justify a severely flawed system, nor does invoking the names of the Founding Fathers.
 The Founders were not perfect, and many of the policies and institutions they decreed in the Constitution are now gone.
-For example, our senators were elected by the state legislatures, not we the people, until 1913 (Amendment 17 overturned clauses from Article 1, Section 3 of the Constitution).
+Even before the Constitution, the Founders’ Articles of Confederation were scrapped after just a few years.
+The Twelfth Amendment got rid of a system where the losing presidential candidate automatically became vice president.
+Our senators were elected by the state legislatures, not we the people, until 1913 (Amendment 17 overturned clauses from Article 1, Section 3 of the Constitution).
 Today we take voting for senators for granted, but for over a century that was not a right the common voter had.
+Only in 1856 did the last state, North Carolina, do away with property requirements to vote for members of the House of Representatives, allowing the poor to participate.
 The Three-Fifths Compromise (the Enumeration Clause of the Constitution), which valued slaves less than full people for political representation purposes, is gone, and today blacks, women, and people without property can vote thanks to amendments.
 There were no term limits for the president until 1951 (Amendment 22) — apparently an executive without term limits didn’t give the Founders nightmares of tyranny.

 Some people would prefer more democracy, and don’t cling to tradition — especially tradition as awful as the Electoral College — for its own sake.
 Some want positive changes to the way government functions, to build and improve upon what the Founders started.